 Brand: The Bamboo Pillow

 - Large sized pillow (50.8×76.2cm)

 Not the most original name but it does what it says on the tin!

-This is another memory foam pillow, so you still get all the support and comfort you’d expect.
+This is a shredded memory foam pillow, so you still get all the support and comfort you’d expect.